EX3D/aframe-InstancedMesh/README.md

         <a-entity id="Child3" position="-15 0 0" scale="1 1 1" rotation="0 0 0" ></a-entity>
     </a-entity>
 ```
 *Child Objects can have placeholder geometry (Ex.
-Child 1 has shpere geometry) and can be erased by toggling retainChildren.
+Child 1 has sphere geometry) and can be erased by toggling retainChildren.

 ### How it works and Why